 Hell Is That Noise

-- The god Pan loved to scare the shit out of lonely travelers by hiding nearby and letting out a bloodcurdling scream.
+- The Ur-Example may very well come from Classical Mythology: the god Pan loved to scare the shit out of lonely travelers by hiding nearby and letting out a bloodcurdling scream.
 Ever wonder where we get the word "panic?"
 Now you know.

 - Similar to Pan is the skinwalker of Navajo folklore.
 It initially freaks out it's victim with two loud whistling noises that can be heard for miles.
 Its "speech" sounds like a distorted voice or animal call.